nathanmentley/RemoteCongress/docs/article.md

 If either or both branches of congress can no longer meet, and they still don't have a system to hold remote votes our nation could be in a place where it can no longer react to the realities that this pandemic is placing on our country.

 # Explain the project
-Luckily, we actually already have proven solutions to make remote public voting for bodies like The United States Congress safe, transparent, and accurate.
+Luckily, we actually already have proven solutions to make remote voting for groups like The United States Congress secure, and transparent.
 Unfortunately, these solutions heavily rely on technology and computer science concepts.
 Which are topics our congress tends to have a low level of understand of.

-In this article I'll attempt to explain a possible solution for a remote voting system that could be used by Congress to hold votes securely and transparently using proven technologies.
-I'll then explain how those technologies are used in a proof of concept system I've already developed.
+In this article I'll attempt to explain a possible solution for a remote voting system that could be used by Congress to hold votes securely and transparently using proven technologies, and I'll then explain how those technologies are used in a proof of concept system I've already developed.

 ## Describe the high level technical problems
 The most obvious problem faced when designing a remote voting system for a body like congress is that you want to know you're able to trust the results of the vote.
 In other words, we don't want people to be able to hack votes taking place in Congress.